 Israel is Very LGBTQI Friendly

 Israel has been supporting gay rights for decades, with Tel Aviv becoming a mecca for LGBTQI travel in recent years and who welcomed 250,000 revelers to it’s Gay Pride festivities in in June 2018 – the 20th year of celebrations.
+It is known a premier travel destination for gay travelers, and one where LGBTQI identifying persons feel very safe and welcomed.

 Tel Aviv has a selection of Themed Beaches